 In terms of Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements), Regulations 2015 the Company has adopted policy on dealing with related party transactions.
 All related party transactions that were entered into by the Company during the financial year were in the ordinary course of business and were at arm's length basis.
-There is no material significant related party transaction made by the Company with its Directors, Promoters, Key Managerial Personnel or their relative.
+There is no material significant related party transaction made by the Company with its Directors, Promoters, Key Managerial Personnel or their relative in terms of Section 188 of the Companies Act 2013 and rules made thereunder.
 All Related Party Transactions are placed before the audit committee / Board, as applicable, for their approval.
 Omnibus approval is taken for the transactions which are of repetitive in nature.
 The Related Party Transactions that were entered into by the Company were to facilitate smooth functioning of the ordinary course of business and are in the interest of the Company.
-Accordingly, the disclosure of related party transactions as required under Section 134(3) (h) of the Companies Act, 2013 in Form AOC-2 is not applicable.
+The Disclosure of Related Party Transactions as required under Section 134(3)(h) of the Companies Act 2023 in Form AOC-2 is given in "Annexure D".

-The policy on related party transactions as approved by the Board is available on the website of the company www. nilaspaces.com under investor segment.
+The policy on related party transactions as approved by the Board is available on the website of the company www.nilaspaces.com under investor segment.